 How Does It Work?

 The federal benefits are paid directly to your card on your monthly payment date.
 You won’t have to wait for a check to arrive in the mail.
-If you have another bank account, you can transfer the funds into another bank account, but you'll pay a $1.50 fee for each transfer to a U.S. bank account.
+If you have another bank account, you can transfer the funds to it, but you'll pay a $1.50 fee for each transfer to a U.S. bank account.
 If you already have a bank account with a debit card, enrolling in direct deposit may a better option.

-Your card comes with a PIN, a personal identification number, that you use to authorize transactions or withdrawals.
-You can also have your transactions processed as "credit" rather than "debit", which means you sign for purchases, as you would with a credit card.
-The funds are still deducted from your balance even when you choose the credit option.
+Your card comes with a personal identification number (PIN) that you use to authorize transactions or withdrawals.
+You can also have your transactions processed as "credit" rather than "debit," which means you sign for purchases instead, as you would with a credit card.
+The funds are still deducted from your balance, even when you choose the credit option.

 Purchases, withdrawals, and transaction fees are deducted from your balance.
-Once you’ve spent all the funds on the card, you’ll be unable to use it until your next month’s benefits are paid.
+Once you’ve spent all of the funds on the card, you’ll be unable to use it until you receive your next month’s benefits.

 To get cash, you can use your card to withdraw funds from an ATM or get cash from a Walmart Money Center or Customer Service Desk.
 You get one free ATM cash withdrawal per deposit; after that, there’s a fee of 85 cents for each additional ATM withdrawal, and the ATM operator may charge an additional fee if you use an ATM outside the Direct Express network.
-And a $1.50 fee to get cash over the counter at Walmart, the fee is 85 cents.
+If you choose to get cash over the counter at Walmart, the fee is 85 cents.
 No additional Walmart fees apply.

-The Direct Express card even has a bill pay option.
-You can set automatic bill payment for your monthly bills, like your utilities, phone, and cable television.
-You’ll have the ability to decide the timing and amount of your bill payments.
+You can also use your Direct Express card to shop and pay bills online.
 Alternatively, you can visit the U.S. Post Office to purchase a money order to pay your bills.
 You’ll only pay a fee to the post office to cover the cost of the money order.

 Limitations of the Social Security Debit Card

-While you can use the Direct Express social security debit card for the majority of your purchases, there are some limitations.
+While you can use the Direct Express Social Security debit card for the majority of your purchases, there are some limitations.
 You can use your card for online purchases as long as the retailer accepts MasterCard debit as a payment method.
 To use your card for gas purchases, you must pay the clerk inside the gas station; you cannot pay at the pump.
-If you use your Direct Express card to rent a vehicle, the car rental agency will place an authorization hold on up to $500 of your funds.
+If you use your Direct Express card to rent a car, the car rental agency will place an authorization hold on up to $500 of your funds.
 The authorization hold will be released when you return the rental car, but the money might not get back to your account for up to two weeks.
 In addition, the car rental agency may request additional documentation because you're not using a credit card.

 Preventing Losses and Fraudulent Activity

-Check your account balance often to verify the purchases are yours.
-If you spot fraudulent activity on your account, report it right away to get the fraud cleared up.
-You may need to receive a replacement card if your card number has been compromised.
+Check your account balance often, to verify that the purchases are yours.
+If you spot fraudulent activity on your account, report it right away.
+You may need a replacement card if your card number has been compromised.